-For details, see the department's Income Tax Ruling ITR 93-5 at www.azdor.gov and click on Legal Research and then click on Rulings.
+For more information, see the department's Income Tax Ruling ITR 93-5.

 Line B8 - Total Federal Depreciation

 Enter the total amount of depreciation deducted on the federal return.
 If you make an entry here, you should also take a subtraction on line C22.
 To figure how much you should subtract, see the instructions for line C22.